jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ## Attacking

 To **attack**, roll your weapon's steal die and subtract your opponents protection.
 Deal what's left as harm.
+If you have an applicable bonus die, roll it as well and keep whichever die is higher.

 ### Morale